yuan0173/COMP9030-Assignment/c1-c4/cycle1/HF-City-Team5-Cycle1-Report.md

 | Tian Yuan    | yuan0173 | Git setup, report integration, final review        |

-## 10. AI Acknowledgment (if used)
+## 10. AI Acknowledgment

 We used ChatGPT solely for brainstorming and structuring (e.g., outlining personas sections, enumerating potential user flows, and listing accessibility checkpoints).
 No AI-generated sentences were directly used in the final report.
-Prompts and sample outputs are included in Appendix A.
-## Appendix A – AI Prompt History (If applicable)

-Include full prompt history and outputs here.